crazyhottommy/DNA-seq-analysis/README.md

 * [Delly](https://github.com/tobiasrausch/delly)
 * [COSMOS](http://seselab.org/cosmos/): Somatic Large Structural Variation Detector
 * Fusion And Chromosomal Translocation Enumeration and Recovery Algorithm [(FACTERA)](https://factera.stanford.edu/)
+* [VarDict](https://github.com/AstraZeneca-NGS/VarDict): a novel and versatile variant caller for next-generation sequencing in cancer research. we demonstrated that VarDict has improved sensitivity over Manta and equivalent sensitivity to Lumpy. see a [post](http://bcb.io/2016/04/04/vardict-filtering/) by Brad Chapman.
+Looks very promising.

 **A series of posts from Brad Chapman**